alessandro-g89/bash-sessions/README.md

 It is also recommended that you add $(__bs_ps1) in your prompt, so you can easily see when a session is active and which session it is.

-For example, if you PS1 is defined like this:
+For example, if your PS1 is defined like this:

     PS1='\u@\h:\w\$ '